archseer/enigma/README.md

 - BIF as a generator function (yield to suspend/on reduce)
 - Provide built-in adapter modules for [hyper](https://github.com/hyperium/hyper) as a Plug Adapter / HTTP client.
 - Cross-compile to WebAssembly ([runtime](https://github.com/rustasync/runtime/))
-- Use Commentz-Walter for binary matching. ["Commentz-Walter is an algorithm that combines Aho-Corasick with Boyer-Moore.
-(Only implementation I know of is in GNU grep.)"](https://github.com/rust-lang/regex/issues/197))

 #### Initial non-goals